 Pursuing a Certificate

-No application is required to pursue a graduate certificate.
+No application is required to pursue a certificate.

 Follow these three steps to get started:

-- Find a graduate certificate that interests you.
+- Find an undergraduate or graduate certificate that interests you.

 Most of our certificates can be completed online.
 But a few certificates have more limited online options.